ariga/atlas-action/README.md

 ### `ariga/atlas-action/migrate/diff`

-Generate and lint migrations automatically, then commit the changes to the migration directory.
+Automatically generate versioned migrations whenever the schema is changed, and commit them to the migration directory.
 > **Note**
 >
-> After pushing the changes to the migration directory,
-> no other workflows will be triggered unless the action is running with a personal access token (PAT).
+> After committing the changes to the migration directory, no other workflows will be triggered unless the action is run with a personal access token (PAT).
 >```
 >   - uses: actions/checkout@v4
 >     with: